amanverma21/cp/README.md

 # cp
-Collection of LeetCode questions - Automated sync
+Collection of LeetCode and GFG questions - Automated sync